Kinvey/kinvey-cli/README.md

 * `flex delete`

-    Deletes the current Flex Service, which is the one you initiated last on the current profile.
+    Deletes the current Flex service, including all service environments inside it.
+The current service is the one you initiated last on the current profile.
 To delete a different service, specify its service ID.
 You will be prompted for confirmation unless you set the `--no-prompt` flag.

     * `--service <service>`